Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

  # Example
   Input 1 to send notification to user chat

-  Input 2 send notification to specific Team
+  Input 2 to send notification to specific Team

-  Input 3 send notification to user installed app
+  Input 3 to send notification to user installed app

-  Input 4 send notification to Distribution list
+  Input 4 to send notification to Distribution list

-  Input 5 send notification to Bulk users for installed app(csv)
+  Input 5 to send notification to Bulk users for installed app(csv)

-  Input 6 send notification to specific tab in application"
+  Input 6 to send notification to specific tab in application

   # Parameters

 `-TeamId`